Rawhide products are very popular and pet stores stock many variations. Picking a chew treat isn’t always an easy decision for dog owners.

 You want to provide your dog with a quality product.
 Safety is a priority as is your pet’s satisfaction.
 So are rawhide chew toys okay?

 Can I Give My Dog Rawhide Products?
 Answer: Not recommended, consider other types

 While they can achieve chewing and dental health objectives, rawhide is more dangerous than alternatives.

 There’s also evidence that gastrointestinal problems could develop.
 That said, it’s unlikely your dog will have problems with a reputable bone or similar product.
 We’re just pointing out that, relative to alternatives, rawhide has its downsides.
 If you are concerned about safety, avoid rawhide all together.

 One suggestion is to go with whole elk antlers.
 They’re sourced from forests in the United States.
 Surprisingly, they’re more natural and also safer since splintering is less likely.

 Positive Aspects of Rawhide

-There are good things about rawhide products besides the affordability factor.
+There are good things about rawhide besides the affordability factor.
 Dogs usually love whatever rawhide toy or treat you give them.
-They quickly get busy chewing which is great for their teeth and gums.
+They quickly get busy chewing which is great for teeth and gums.

 Blockages & Choking Hazards